To target iOS, some additional environment setup is required. Unfortunately, iOS apps can only be created on macOS.

 Open Xcode and navigate to Xcode » Preferences » Accounts.
 Add an Apple ID if none are listed.
 Once logged in, a Personal Team will appear in the team list of the Apple ID.

 The iOS simulator emulates iOS devices on Macs.
 The following documentation is a quick way to get the iOS simulator set up.
 For more information, see Apple's documentation.

 Open Xcode and navigate to Window » Devices and Simulators.
-Create an iPhone X simulator if one does not already exist.
+Create an iPhone 11 simulator if one does not already exist.

-$ npm install -g ios-sim $ npm install -g ios-deploy
+$ npm install -g ios-sim $ brew install ios-deploy